Pope Eleutherius

 Pope Eleutherius (Ελευθέριος; died 24 May 189), also known as Eleutherus (Ελεύθερος), was the bishop of Rome from c.
 174 until his death in 189.
 His pontificate is alternatively dated to 171–185 or 177–193.
 He is venerated as a saint in the Catholic Church.

 He is linked to a number of legends, one of them credited him with receiving a letter from "Lucius, King of Britain".

-As of 2025, he is the only Pope named Eleutherius.

 Life

 According to the Liber Pontificalis, he was a Greek born in Nicopolis in Epirus, Greece.
 (Note: Charles A. Coulombe writes in his work Vicars of Christ that both the nations of Greeks and Albanians claim him as their own.)
 His contemporary Hegesippus wrote that he was a deacon of the Roman Church under Pope Anicetus (c.
 154–164), and remained so under Pope Soter, whom he succeeded around 174.

 Dietary law

 The 6th-century recension of Liber Pontificalis ('Book of the Popes') known as the "Felician Catalog" includes additional commentary to the work's earlier entry on Eleutherius.
 One addition ascribes to Eleutherius the reissuance of a decree: "And he again affirmed that no food should be repudiated by Christians strong in their faith, as God created it, [provided] however that it is sensible and edible."
 Such a decree might have been issued against early continuations of Jewish dietary law and against similar laws practiced by the Gnostics and Montanists.
 It is also possible, however, that the editor of the passage attributed to Eleutherius a decree similar to another issued around the year 500 in order to give it greater authority.